eriknyquist/arduinozero-metronome/README.rst

 * Can be fully remotely/programatically controlled; all button presses can be "emulated" by sending serial commands to the Arduino Zero's serial port.

-* Supports dumping/loading saved presets via the Arduino Zero's serial port.
+* Supports reading & writing saved preset data via the Arduino Zero's serial port.
   This makes it easy to migrate all your saved presets to another device.

 * Arduino Zero internal flash (where all preset data is stored) is *only* written to when the device is powered off with a toggle switch, and only if any preset